 INTEGER, a result code.

-Returns Typical value: 0x0000 indicates a successful operation 0x605E indicates too many whitelists already created.
-Arguments hWlist byRef hWlist AS INTEGER.
-If an empty whitelist is successfully created then this will be updated with a valid handle.
-If not then this will contain -1 (0xFFFFFFFF) nMaxAddrs byVal nMaxAddrs AS INTEGER.
-Maximum addresses that will be stored in this whitelist nMaxirks byVal nMaxirks AS INTEGER.
-Maximum Identity Resolving Keys (IRKs) that will be stored in this whitelist nPktFilterMask byVal nPktFilterMask AS INTEGER.
-This is a bit mask which specifies what type of incoming packets this list will apply to, as follows: Bit 0 : Set to 1 for Scan Request packets Bit 1 : Set to 1 for Connection Request packets Bit 2 : Set to 1 for Advert Report Packets Bits 3 to 31 : reserved for future use
+Returns Typical value:

+0x0000 indicates a successful operation

+0x605E indicates too many whitelists already created.

+Arguments

+byRef hWlist AS INTEGER.

+hWlist If an empty whitelist is successfully created then this will be updated with a valid handle.
+If not

+then this will contain -1 (0xFFFFFFF)

+nMaxAddrs byVal nMaxAddr s AS INTEGER.

+IIIVIAXAUUIS Maximum addresses that will be stored in this whitelist

+nMaxirks byVal nMaxIrk s AS INTEGER.

+IIIVIAXIINS Maximum Identity Resolving Keys (IRKs) that will be stored in this whitelist

+byVal nPktFilterMask AS INTEGER.

+This is a bit mask which specifies what type of incoming packets this list will apply to, as

+follows:

+nPktFilterMask Bit 0 : Set to 1 for Scan Request packets

+Bit 1 : Set to 1 for Connection Request packets

+Bit 2 : Set to 1 for Advert Report Packets

+Bits 3 to 31 : reserved for future use

+Note: If all bits are 0, then a default mask of 7 is used for the BL654.